Codeception/Codeception/docs/modules/Symfony.md

 ## Parts

-* services - allows to use Symfony2 DIC only with WebDriver or PhpBrowser modules.
+* services - allows to use Symfony DIC only with WebDriver or PhpBrowser modules.

 Usage example: